samuelms123/OTP-1/documents/vision.md

 ### Goals and Objectives:

-* Increase user adoption rates by 100% within a short time.
+* Achieve the milestone of 10000 users within a weej after launch.
-* Improve Google Play scores to 5/5 or above.
+* Improve Google Play scores to 4/5 or above.
-* Generate loads emone in revenue through donations within as fast as possible.
+* Start generating revenue through donations in the first days after launch.

 ### Vision Statement